- “Massive, immersive art project incorporated every student in Prescott School District” by Shelia Hagar, Walla Walla Union Bulletin, June 2022

 - “EWU exhibit highlights innovative arts collaboration with rural Central Washington school district” by Carrie Scozzaro, November 21, 2024

-- Featured cover image on “Anonymous Was A Woman and the New York Foundation for the Arts Award Over $500,000 in Environmental Art Grants” by Francesca Aton, August 27, 2025
+- Featured cover image on “Anonymous Was A Woman and the New York Foundation for the Arts Award Over $500,000 in Environmental Art Grants”, ARTNews, Francesca Aton, August 27, 2025

 When the River Becomes a Cloud / Cuando el río se transforma en nube is a project created by artists-in-residence Tia Kramer and Amanda Leigh Evans.
 Phase 1 of their residency at Prescott School District was commissioned and administered by Picture Lab as part of their Rural Art Initiative.